iggalot/Pharmacy2UApplication/Pharmacy2UApplication/README.txt

 // System.Data.SqlClient v4.6.1 -- for connecting to SQL server
 // EntityFramework v6.2.0 -- for simplifying the database access in our program
+// NInject 3.3.4 -- for dependency inject using IoC Kernel